 The CMPF also calls on member states to implement the Council of Europe’s Recommendation of the Committee of Ministers to member States on the protection of journalism and safety of journalists and other media actors.
 The Recommendation requests that member states guarantee an enabling environment for journalists to practice their craft without fear; “to put in place an effective system of protection for authors and journalists; to afford protection against physical violence and intimidation; to protect life; to investigate fatalities; and the duty to prevent torture and ill-treatment” The recommendation also stresses the need of further safeguards for female journalists and the need of gender-specific provisions:

 …Journalists and other media actors are often specifically targeted on account of their gender, gender identity, sexual orientation, ethnic identity, membership of a minority group, religion, or other particular characteristics which may expose them to discrimination and dangers in the course of their work.
 Female journalists and other female media actors face specific gender-related dangers, including sexist, misogynist and degrading abuse; threats; intimidation; harassment and sexual aggression and violence.

-Any form of impunity would have a cooling effect on media freedom and freedom of expression more generally as it would discourage journalists from doing vital work.
+Any form of impunity would have a chilling effect on media freedom and freedom of expression more generally as it would discourage journalists from doing vital work.
 It cannot be accepted that journalists continue to be intimidated across the European Union and globally.
 We call on authorities in Member States to make Europe a safer place for journalists to live and work.